 The Eveline Unit shares the footprint of the 79-acre Eveline State Recreation Site located 15 miles east of Homer.
 (See Map 8: Eveline Management Unit.)
 Eveline offers hiking opportunities in the spring, summer, and fall and Nordic ski trails in the winter that are widely used by local residents.
 Sweeping views of the bay and mountains beyond can be had from this site.
 This unit was donated to the state in the name of Eveline Schuster, who "especially loved the wildflowers as they blew gently in a summer breeze."
-Eveline SRS is owned by ADNR and was administratively designated as an SRS managed by DPOR via management right.
+Eveline SRS is owned by DNR and was administratively designated as an SRS managed by DPOR via management right.
 Nordic ski trails in this unit are managed by the Kachemak Nordic Ski Club (KNSC).
 A small, minimally developed parking area on Alpine Meadows Drive (off East End Road) provides vehicle access.
 The unit is wooded, with large copses of trees separated by open shrublands.
 The entire area is classified as forest habitat.
 Eveline is renowned for its beautiful meadows and spectacular wildflowers and views.

 This SRS is used by Nordic skiers in the winter and hikers in the summer, in addition to use as an outdoor educational space for nearby schools.
-There is also a popular snowshoe trail.
 In 2011, volunteers contributed more than 250 hours of service upgrading and maintaining trails in the site.
-Boardwalks help to provide dry trails except for a few wet spots.
 The trail difficulty is low in this mostly gentle terrain.
 There are usually trail maps and often a flower guide or other educational display at the trailhead bulletin board that is maintained by volunteers.
 Summer use is hampered by the generally waterlogged condition of soils in this area.
 This area is currently designated as a no hunting unit.